Cookouts and summer go hand-in-hand, so we've gathered some of our favorite grill-ready recipes to help you savor the season.

 The warmer months are a time not only for what’s in season, but what’s in season locally.
 Summertime Virginia offers a wealth of produce and products that are uniquely ours, from grass-fed beef to summer squash.
 So with the sun in the sky, what else to do but throw that local goodness on the grill?

 We asked some very talented minds—from restaurants whose menus reflect an investment in local, seasonal cuisine—what they throw onto the flames when they’re off the clock, beer in hand, enjoying a summertime sunset.

 Brick Chicken, by Chef Cathal Armstrong of Restaurant Eve, Old Town Alexandria

-Veggie Napoleon, by Chef David Hausmann of The Boot, Norfolk
+Veggie Napoleon, by Chef David Hausmann of The Boot, Norfolk (now closed)

 Grilled Beef Kebab with Greek Yogurt and Grilled Corn, by Chef Kosta Kontogiannis of Local Roots Restaurant, Roanoke